c3po-workshop/c3po-workshop.github.io/index.md

 <!---Room: TBD--->

 ### Contact
-For queries relating to the workshop, please contact Martin Ruefenacht (m.ruefenacht at ed.ac.uk).
+For queries relating to the workshop, please contact Peter Pirkelbauer (pirkelbauer2 at llnl.gov) or Emmanuelle Saillard (emmanuelle.saillard at inria.fr).